TanStack/router/docs/framework/react/api/router/retainSearchParams.md

 ## retainSearchParams props

-The `retainSearchParams` accepts a list of keys of those search params that shall be retained.
+The `retainSearchParams` either accepts `true` or a list of keys of those search params that shall be retained.
+If `true` is passed in, all search params will be retained.

-## Example
+## Examples

 ```tsx
 import { z } from 'zod'